 Poor diet and a stagnant lifestyle are the main causes of insulin resistance.
 Eating high amounts of refined carbohydrates and sugary snacks cause the pancreas to dump a load of insulin and IGF-1 to help maintain balanced blood sugar.
 However, we know now that insulin and IGF-1 cause major problems for our skin so it’s easy to see how poor diet choices can lead to chronic acne breakouts over time.
 Another factor that needs to be considered is the OCP.
 Researchers in Finland found that oral contraceptives may worsen insulin sensitivity so if you’ve recently come off the pill then resolving insulin resistance is something you should definitely consider in your own personal treatment plan.

-The best way to correct insulin resistance is to eat a minimally processed, low sugar diet, exercise regularly and consider supplements such as Magnesium Glycinate, Myo-Inositol/D-Chiro-Inositol, Lipoic Acid, Chromium, Berberine and Cinnamon.
+The best way to correct insulin resistance is to eat a minimally processed, low carb/high fat diet, exercise regularly and consider supplements such as Magnesium Glycinate, Myo-Inositol/D-Chiro-Inositol, Lipoic Acid, Chromium, Berberine and Cinnamon.
 These supplements are great for reversing insulin resistance and have even shown to be more effective than popular insulin sensitising drug Metformin.
 You may be able to treat insulin resistance through diet and exercise alone, but if you read my article on my Hair Mineral Analysis Test you’ll know that despite being active and eating a near perfect diet for over two years – I was still seriously insulin resistant!

 internal causes of acne #2: coming off the pill